foundationapp/power-ups/README.md

 Similar to how 🍄 **Power-Ups** help Mario complete a level, this package helps developers save time by providing a clear list of available [Tall Stack Components](https://laravel-livewire.com/docs/2.x/rendering-components) to choose from.
 Now, developers can build 🍄 Power-ups and easily re-use them in any another application.

+## Available Power-Ups

+    - 👋 [HelloWorld]  - Example power-up for learning purposes
+    - 📸 [MediaSelector] - Add an Emoji, Icon, or Image using the MediaSelector

 ## Installation

 You can install the package via composer: